Investigating Agency of LLMs in Human-AI Collaboration Tasks: Introduction

-By way of illustration, consider a scenario where a human interior designer is working on selecting a chair design for a room and seeks AI-assistance that \emph{can} offer ideas and perspectives (Figure~\ref{fig:example}).
-A dialogue system \textit{without} Agency may rely solely on the human to determine the chair's design, asking questions like ``\textit{What type of legs should we design for the chair?}''.
-Such a system would resemble a flexible version of the traditional form-filling user interface, with the AI having little to contribute to the outcome.
-On the contrary, a dialogue system that exhibits Agency might volunteer its knowledge in the form of expressed preferences (e.g., ``\textit{Should we design a chair with wooden legs?}''), motivate its suggestions (e.g., ``\textit{...wood would go well with the brown carpet}''), assert self-belief in its judgments (e.g., ``\textit{I'm still leaning towards wooden legs...}''), or self-adjust its behavior based on new information (``\textit{Medium wood brown sounds like a great idea!}'').
-Such dialogue systems that are imbued with Agency may facilitate creative interaction to the satisfaction of both parties.
-Since the human has their own Agency, however, to determine the right balance in any interaction we need to measure and control the Agency of the agent itself.
+Consider a scenario where a human interior designer is working on selecting a chair design for a room and seeks assistance from an AI agent that \emph{can} offer ideas and perspectives (Figure~\ref{fig:example}).
+An LLM \textit{without} Agency may rely solely on the human to determine the chair's design, asking questions like ``\textit{What type of legs should we design for the chair?}''.
+Such a system resembles a flexible version of the traditional form-filling user interface, with the agent contributing little to the outcome.
+On the other hand, an LLM that operates with Agency might volunteer knowledge in the form of expressed preferences (e.g., ``\textit{Should we design a chair with wooden legs?}''), motivate its suggestions (e.g., ``\textit{...wood would go well with the brown carpet}''), assert self-belief in its judgments (e.g., ``\textit{I'm still leaning towards wooden legs...}''), or self-adjust its behavior based on new information (``\textit{Medium wood brown sounds like a great idea!}'').
+LLMs that operate with Agency may facilitate creative interaction to the satisfaction of both parties.
+Since the human has their own Agency, however, to determine the right balance in any interaction, we need to measure and control the Agency of the agent itself.